KatherineMichel/pinax-tutorial/where_to_go_from_here.md

 ## Contributing

 Contributions to Pinax are welcome and there are many ways to contribute.
-Start out by reading our [Contributing](https://github.com/pinax/.github/blob/master/CONTRIBUTING.md) documentation.
+Start out by reading our [CONTRIBUTING.md](https://github.com/pinax/.github/blob/master/CONTRIBUTING.md) file in our global community health file repo.

 ## Release

 Pinax has had several major releases.
-Our general release process is documented in the [RELEASE.md](https://github.com/pinax/.github/blob/master/RELEASE.md) file in our glocal community health file repo and historical release plans can be found in the [Pinax Wiki](https://github.com/pinax/pinax/wiki/).
+Our general release process is documented in the [RELEASE.md](https://github.com/pinax/.github/blob/master/RELEASE.md) file in our global community health file repo and historical release plans can be found in the [Pinax Wiki](https://github.com/pinax/pinax/wiki/).